Full Scholarships and Fully Funded Master’s Programs in the U.S. and Abroad

 Fulbright U.S. Student Program for Study/Research

-A U.S. Student Fulbright Grant allows for individually designed study/research projects that will take place during one academic year (9-12 months) in a country outside the U.S. Applicants design their own projects and will typically work with advisers at foreign universities or other institutes of higher education.
-The study/research awards are available in approximately 140 countries.
-For recent BA/BS graduates, graduate and doctoral students, and young professionals including artists, musicians, writers, journalists, and those in law, business, and other professional fields.
-Undergraduate and graduate students must apply through their institution; professionals and former students can apply through their alma mater or At Large.
+A U.S. Student Fulbright Grant enables individually designed study or research projects that will take place during one academic year (9-12 months) in a country outside the United States.
+Applicants design their own projects and typically work with advisers at foreign universities or other institutions of higher education.
+The study and research awards are available in approximately 140 countries.
+For recent BA/BS graduates, graduate and doctoral students, and young professionals, including artists, musicians, writers, journalists, and those in law, business, and other professional fields.
+Undergraduate and graduate students must apply through their institution.
+Professionals and former students can apply through their alma mater or as at-large candidates.

 Fulbright-Anne Wexler Master’s Award in Public Policy

-The Fulbright-Anne Wexler Scholarships enables Australian and U.S. postgraduate students with strong academic credentials and leadership potential to undertake a two year Master’s degree in Australia or the U.S. focusing in public policy.
-These may include key areas such as health, sustainability, energy, climate change, regional security, education, political science, history or governmental relations.
-The award includes tuition, a living stipend and travel.
-Two Fulbright Anne Wexler Scholarships will be awarded annually: one for an Australian citizen and one for an American (US) citizen.
+The Fulbright-Anne Wexler Scholarships enable Australian and U.S. postgraduate students with strong academic credentials and leadership potential to undertake a two-year Master’s degree in Australia or the U.S., focusing on public policy.
+These may include key areas such as health, sustainability, energy, climate change, regional security, education, political science, history, or governmental relations.
+The award includes tuition, a living stipend, and travel.
+Two Fulbright Anne Wexler Scholarships will be awarded annually: one to an Australian citizen and one to a U.S. citizen.

 Schwarzman Scholars

 Schwarzman Scholars is a highly selective, one-year master’s program at Tsinghua University in Beijing, China.
-Whether in politics, business or science, the success of future leaders around the world will depend upon an understanding of China’s role in global trends.
-Students will live and study together on the campus of Schwarzman College, a newly-built, state-of-the-art facility, where all classes will be taught in English.
+Whether in politics, business, or science, the success of future leaders around the world will depend upon an understanding of China’s role in global trends.
+Students will live and study together on the campus of Schwarzman College, a newly built, state-of-the-art facility, where all classes will be taught in English.
 Students can pursue a degree in Public Policy, Economics and Business, or International Studies.
-Schwarzman Scholars receive tuition and a stipend, room and board, RT travel, and an in-country study tour.
+Schwarzman Scholars receive tuition and a stipend, as well as room and board, round-trip travel, and an in-country study tour.

 The Thouron Award